arkanelinux/arkdep/README.md

 The compression method is flexible, any compression method tar can infer is supported.
 Some examples being `xz`, `gz` and `zst`.

-The sha1sum is used to ensure the file was downloaded properly.
+The SHA checksum is used to ensure the file was downloaded properly. sha1, sha224, sha256, sha384 and sha512 are all supported.

 Arkdep will assume the top most entry in the database is the latest one, when no image version is defined or `latest` is requested it will grab the top most entry.